 Our night was spent chatting around the fire with some interesting fellow adventure-seekers.
 One traveling by motorcycle across Canada, another on his way to bike the Cabot Trail, and a couple on a three-month road trip to check some epic climbing spots off their bucket list.

-It wasn’t hard to stay up until midnight swapping stories with this awesome group.
+It wasn’t hard to stay up until midnight swapping stories with this awesome group at the shire campground.
 There was a silent understanding that this was the type of place we all craved on our journey.
 These were the people we hoped we would meet.
 And we loved having that time together – despite the dozens of mosquito bites we endured once the sun went down.

 After saying goodbye to our cherished, short-term neighbors, we set off to be amazed by the high tides at Hopewell Rocks.
 Our ticket was good for two days, and we definitely weren’t missing out on seeing this special place at high tide.